sunwookim05/sunwookim05/README.md

 I'm a passionate **developer** and **educator** based in **Korea 🇰🇷**.
 I love working on **low-level programming**, **embedded systems**, and sharing knowledge about **C programming** and **Git**.
-Currently, I teach, build projects, and continuously learn new technologies to grow.
+Currently, I teach, build projects, support employment, and continuously learn new technologies to grow.

-> "Code is like humor.
-When you have to explain it, it’s bad." — Cory House
->
-> "The only way to learn a new programming language is by writing programs in it." — Dennis Ritchie
->
-> "Programs must be written for people to read, and only incidentally for machines to execute." — Harold Abelson
->
-> "Talk is cheap.
-Show me the code." — Linus Torvalds
->
-> "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." — Martin Fowler
->
-> "Simplicity is the soul of efficiency." — Austin Freeman

 ---

+## 💬 My Favorite Quotes

+> 💡 *"Code is like humor.
+When you have to explain it, it’s bad."* — Cory House
+> 🧠 *"The only way to learn a new programming language is by writing programs in it."* — Dennis Ritchie
+> 👥 *"Programs must be written for people to read, and only incidentally for machines to execute."* — Harold Abelson
+> 💻 *"Talk is cheap.
+Show me the code."* — Linus Torvalds
+> 🧑‍💻 *"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."* — Martin Fowler
+> ✨ *"Simplicity is the soul of efficiency."* — Austin Freeman

+---

-## 🔥 My Best Project
+## 🚀 My Best Project

 ### [Object-Oriented C Language](https://github.com/sunwookim05/Object-Oriented-C-Language)
 An example project demonstrating how to implement object-oriented programming paradigms using pure C language.